 Quote ‘b-side festival’ for a great discount off current prices http://www.portland77.co.uk

-If you'd like to know more scroll to the bottom of the page to download a PDF document that lists of a whole range of different places to stay on the island.
+If you'd like to know more and find other places to stay, please scroll to the bottom of the page to download the attached PDF document that lists of a whole range of different places to stay on the island.

 Trains to Weymouth run from London Waterloo via Southampton Central and Parkway (South West Trains) and from Bristol Temple Meads (First Great Western).
 Take a look at The Trainline for train times.

 Weymouth Cars 01305 782222